TOP 10 FASHION DESIGNERS IN NIGERIA

 Talk of fashion, talk of Zizi Cardow, A multi-award winning designer, Zizi Cardow has been able to sell to the international scene, our cultures, and fabrics.
 The label ‘Zizi’ was launched in the year 2000, as she keeps accumulating awards for uniqueness.
 Zizi’s designs have walked many catwalks from Milan to Paris, Cape Town, USA and beyond taking Nigerian fashion beyond its shores.

 She has gained as clients and fans, a lot of Pacesetters and powerful local and international dignitaries.
 Zizi was awarded a chieftaincy title to celebrate her as an ambassador of the society.
 She has given back so much to the world through so many mentorship programs and has also been rewarded for her involvements in awards like African Role Model Leadership Gold Award (2007), Pillar of National Development Gold Award (2007), Nigeria Enterprise Award for Excellence (2008) and Great Legend of Africa Gold Award (2008).

 She currently holds the number 9 position of top 10 Nigerian fashion designers.

-She has been internationally recognized for her in-depth knowledge of powerful colour creations and mixtures, which gives her the honour of the only African designer to grace the Mercedes Fashion week in New York two years consecutively.
-It is the reviews from international media agencies like CNN that has stamped the brand as, successfully, a true international brand.
+She has been internationally recognized for her in-depth knowledge of powerful color creations and mixtures, which gives her the honor of the only African designer to grace the Mercedes Fashion week in New York two years consecutively.
+It is the reviews from international media agencies like CNN that has stamped the brand as, successfully, a truly international brand.